ioncoincore/ion-bitbucket/doc/developer-notes.md

 {
     bool Function(const std::string& s, int n)
     {
-        // Comment summarising what this section of code does for (int i = 0; i < n; ++i) {
+        // Comment summarizing what this section of code does for (int i = 0; i < n; ++i) {
             // When something fails, return early
             if (!Something()) return false;